afeld/test_to_learn/NOTES.md

 * build up a test suite, and a testing library to go with it
 * command-line TODO app
-    * classes: List, Item
+    * steps:
+        * start with bare-bones Todo class
+        * add persistence
+        * move list logic into class
+        * flat tests
+        * test blocks
+        * clean state between each test
         * add "started" status (trinary vs binary state)
     * persisting
+        * start without setting filename

 * a big part of getting better at coding is overcoming the fear of breaking things
 * it's not that the risk diminshes (the projects get more complex and the problems are new)